agence-adeliom/sylius-happy-cms-plugin/README.md

 Enhance your Sylius with CMS features with this plugin.

-Keep in mind : Happy People make Happy Internet.
+Happy People make a Happy Internet.

 ## Installation